 Combine water, oil, powdered milk, sugar, egg, yeast and one cup flour in large mixing bowl.
 With paddle attachment, beat mixture for about 2 minutes.

 Add the rest of the flour and, using the dough hook, knead the dough for about 5 minutes.
 The dough should make a ball and “clean” the sides of the bowl.
 If it looks too sticky, add a bit more flour, a tablespoon at a time.

 Place the dough in a large, oiled bowl and cover with a clean towel.
 Allow the dough to rise in a draft-free, warm area until it has doubled in size, about 45 minutes.

 Punch down the dough and let it rest for 5 minutes.
 On a floured surface, divide the dough into 12 pieces.
 Shape each piece into a ball and flatten slightly, to make a bun shape.
-Place buns on baking pans lined with Reynolds® Parchment Paper.
+Place buns on a greased baking pan (or use a silpat).
 Allow buns to rise for 30-35 minutes.

 Gently brush the top of each bun with melted butter.
 At this time, you can sprinkle the tops with sesame seeds, poppy seeds or a bit of finely chopped onion if desired.